 Meanwhile, the artists themselves have the benefit of likeminded colleagues nearby for a chat when creativity is flagging—not to mention a chance to sell their artwork and, of course, get plenty of admiration from patrons.
 The town that hosts such a colony sees a renaissance in an arena that may have otherwise gone to commercial development.

-Florida has several near-Utopian examples of such colonies.
+There are several near-Utopian examples of such colonies and artsy towns in Florida.
 They’ve arisen from the large population of artists who flock to the state to take advantage of the lush landscapes, and are set in quaint locales than were destined for the wrecking ball.

 Some, like the Atlantic Center for the Arts, located in New Smyrna Beach, are non-profits that offer residencies, studio space and learning opportunities for emerging artists.
 ACA offers exhibition opportunities for Florida artists, adult workshops and a kids camp for ages six to 12 for nine weeks each summer.